stephen-swensen/fsharp-tutorials/003-package-management/README.md

 #load ".paket/load/main.group.fsx"
 ```

-and then we should `#load refs.fsx` at the top of all of our .fsx files generally.
+and then we should `#load "refs.fsx"` at the top of all of our .fsx files generally.
 While we could `#load` the `.paket/load/main.group.fsx` directly, using `refs.fsx` gives us oppourtunity to load additional non-paket managed dependencies in a consolidated place.

 Finally, putting it all together, we have `app.fsx` as an example Suave webserver app: